-A Day in the Life with Intern
+A Day in the Life with Your Intern

 7:45 AM — Before you open your laptop

 You haven't started working yet.
-Intern has.
+They have.

 8:30 AM — Morning check-in

-• 2 emails flagged for reply (one from a client, one from a partner)
+- 2 emails flagged for reply (one from a client, one from a partner)

-• Call prep for BrightCorp is ready (revenue data, renewal date, talking points)
+- Call prep for BrightCorp is ready (revenue data, renewal date, talking points)

-• Weekly report draft is in your inbox for review
+- Weekly report draft is in your inbox for review

-• A competitor launched a new feature yesterday — summary and analysis attached
+- A competitor launched a new feature yesterday — summary and analysis attached

 9:15 AM — Email triage

 You scan the two flagged emails.
 The client email needs a thoughtful response about project scope.
-You tell Intern: "Draft a reply — keep it warm but push back on the timeline.
+You tell them: "Draft a reply — keep it warm but push back on the timeline.
 Reference our last call."

 Three minutes later, a draft appears in Gmail.
 It references the exact call from last Tuesday, uses your typical sign-off, and strikes the right tone.
 You change one sentence and hit send.